 You need to work out in order to remain fit.
 However, when you become fat, your bodyweight increases significantly.
 This increase in your weight places more strain on your body, and makes working out harder.
 This paradox is what makes working out incredibly hard for obese people.
 Their bodyweight exceeds to a point where simple movement takes great effort.
 This is where treadmills come in.

 Treadmills are really easy to use exercise machines.
-They are designed to

-	simulate the strenuous effects of walking/jogging/running.
-However, simply

-	mimicking those effects isn’t all that they do.
-Treadmills take things up a

-	notch by turning these everyday activities into efficient workouts.
-They do so

-	with the help of various features.
-Treadmills makes walking efficient and more

-	comfortable.
-They minimize the extra stress that your body experiences when you

-	walk.
-This feature of treadmills makes them especially useful for overweight
+They are designed to simulate the strenuous effects of walking/jogging/running.
+However, simply mimicking those effects isn’t all that they do.
+Treadmills take things up a notch by turning these everyday activities into efficient workouts.
+They do so with the help of various features.
+Treadmills makes walking efficient and more comfortable.
+They minimize the extra stress that your body experiences when you walk.
+This feature of treadmills makes them especially useful for overweight people.

-	people.

-	A treadmill can effectively reduce the amount of “impact” your body experiences

-	when you walk.
-Whenever we walk, our feet hit the ground and form rebounding

-	energy that travels back into our body.
-This energy has an impact on our ankles

-	and our knees.
+A heavy duty treadmill can effectively reduce the amount of “impact” your body experiences when you walk.
+Whenever we walk, our feet hit the ground and form rebounding energy that travels back into our body.
+This energy has an impact on our ankles and our knees.
 The more body mass you have, the more the impact.
-Obese people

-	have to experience a lot more impact than normal.
-This harms their leg joints

-	and makes walking for extended periods of time painful.
+Obese people have to experience a lot more impact than normal.
+This harms their leg joints and makes walking for extended periods of time painful.